angelosps/angelosps.github.io/_pages/about.md

 ---
 <br>
 Hi! :wave: I am Angelos.
-I am a final-year BSc student in Computer Science at the <a href='https://www.di.uoa.gr/en'>Dept. of Informatics and Telecommunications</a> in the University of Athens, Greece.
+I am a final-year Computer Science BSc student in the <a href='https://www.di.uoa.gr/en'>Dept. of Informatics and Telecommunications</a> at National and Kapodistrian University of Athens, Greece.